 Another testing method included comparing the best players according to our calculated ratings with a particular year’s actual best players list.
 Analytics show that game outcome predictions are highly accurate.

 The recapper algorithm created by the Onix team can generate articles that read as though a human wrote them.
 Each article provides detailed information about a simulated match’s highlights and conveys a corresponding emotional experience.
 The algorithm ensures each article’s uniqueness.

-Onix-Systems can help you build visually appealing, user-friendly, reliable, scalable, secure, and compliant fantasy gaming web and mobile applications.
+Onix-Systems can help build your own visually appealing, user-friendly, reliable, scalable, secure, and compliant fantasy gaming web or mobile app.
 Our company offers dedicated teams and experts in every technology you need to build and deploy a quality multi-lingual fantasy sports gaming experience.

 The process typically includes:

-A fantasy sport app’s complexity and the software engineers’ salaries can impact the cost most significantly.
-For example, outsourcing any or all of the product development stages can cut the cost of your fantasy sports app development by half.
+Any fantasy sports app development cost depends upon the number and complexity of features, the development team’s size, skill levels, and location, the number of platforms, and other factors.
+The app’s complexity and the software engineers’ salaries can impact the cost most significantly.
+Outsourcing any or all of the product development stages can cut the cost of your fantasy sports app development by half.

 Yes, and more.
 Onix’s experts have experience in programming fantasy sports algorithms, fantasy TV gaming platform design and development, and web and mobile micro‑investment app development, and possess other expertise that may be beneficial for your enterprise, startup, or fantasy sports app development company.